 As always, confirm with your charter company during your boat briefing whether some of these areas could be red-lined and therefore, off-limits.

 Eustatia Sound outside Virgin Gorda Sound

 There is plenty of room for everyone in North Sound, but if you want to get away from the crowds, check out Eustatia Sound between Prickly Pear Island and Eustatia Island.

-Take note that this area is redlined by several charter companies – make sure you confirm during your boat briefing.
+Take note that this area is redlined by several charter companies, such as the Moorings – make sure you confirm during your boat briefing.
 If it is off-limits, you can still explore this area with your dinghy from North Sound.